 Climate and the small things that matter

 This is the part nobody should treat lightly.
 The weather forecast for race weekend in Nilai is hot and humid even by race-travel standards: around 34C on Friday, 33C on Saturday and 31C on Sunday, with cloud and a growing chance of showers and thunderstorms by the final day.
-That is not extreme by Malaysian standards, but it is enough to shape how the weekend feels, especially for European teams coming out of a much cooler spring.
+That is not extreme by Malaysian standards, but it is enough to shape how the weekend feels with slower times on the track expected.
 Hydration, off-bike clothing, and a little respect for the air are part of the performance plan here.